How do you make a Vegetarian Pasta Salad so fabulous that even the hardest of hardcore carnivores can’t get enough of it? MARINATE the vegetables.

 - Preheat oven to 250C/480F (super high heat replicates BBQ charred edges).

 - Place all vegetables other than asparagus in a large bowl.
 Drizzle with oil, sprinkle with salt, pepper and garlic, toss.

 - Spread vegetables on 2 trays (fill one less than the other).
 Roast 25 minutes, tossing once.

 - Drizzle asparagus with oil and pinch of salt and pepper.
 Add into oven for last 5 minutes.

 - BBQ Option: See Marinated BBQ Vegetables for directions.

-- Transfer vegetables into large bowl, pour over 2/3 of the Dressing.
+- Transfer vegetables into large bowl, pour over 1/2 the Dressing.

 - Toss, then leave to marinate for 30 minutes to 3 hours.

-- Cook pasta per packet directions in large pot of salted water, then drain and return into pot.
+- Cook pasta per packet directions in large pot of salted water.
+Drain and return pasta into pot.